octogo/log/README.md

 - logging in and filtering by log-levels
 - colors *(that are automatically disabled when the output is not a terminal)*
-- POSIX compliant routing of WARNINGS and ERRORS to STDERR be default
+- POSIX compliant routing of WARNINGS and ERRORS to STDERR by default
 - customizable outputs & loggers
-- out-of-the-box support for concurrent use
+- can be used across multiple goroutines

 ----